Date of Last Revision: 28 September 2018

 5.2.1.
-Identity Data including first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender;
+Identity Data such as first name, maiden name, last name, username, marital status, title, date of birth and gender;

 5.2.2.
-Contact Data includes billing address, delivery address, email address, and telephone numbers;
+Contact Data including billing, delivery and email addresses and telephone numbers;

 5.2.3.
-Financial Data including bank account details and payment card details;
+Financial Data including bank account and payment card details;

 5.2.4.
-Transaction Data includes details about payments to and from you, and other details of products and services you have obtained from us;
+Transaction Data including details about payments to and from you, and products or services you get from us;

 5.2.5.
-Technical Data including internet protocol address/es, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, device data, operating system and platform and other technology on the devices you use to access the Service;
+Technical Data, which includes internet protocol addresses, login data, browser type and version, time zone setting and location, browser plug-in types and versions, device data, operating system and platform and other technology on the devices you use to access Kin;

 5.2.6.
-Profile Data including your username and password, your interests, preferences, feedback and survey responses;
+Profile Data including your username, password, interests, preferences, feedback and survey responses;

 5.2.8.
-Marketing and Communications Data including your preferences in receiving marketing from us and our third parties, and your communication preferences.
+Marketing and Communications Data including your preferences for receiving marketing from us and our third parties, and your communication preferences.

 5.5.
-Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with Services or access to the Service).
-In this case, we may have to cancel Website-access or Services you have with us, but we will notify you if this is the case at the time.
+If we need to collect personal data by law or under the terms of a contract we have with you, and you don’t provide it, we may not be able to fulfil the contract and may have to cancel your access to Kin, but we will notify you at the time.